A guide to understanding sales tax for school fundraisers.

 Do We Have a Sales Tax Obligation?

 Just because your organization is a nonprofit doesn’t mean you’re not obligated to pay sales tax.
-The first thing you should do is find out what your state’s tax laws are on school brochure fundraiser sales.
-There are basically 3 possible scenarios:
+First, you should find out what your state’s tax laws are on school brochure fundraiser sales.
+There are three possible scenarios:

 Are We Taxed on the Wholesale or Retail Amount?